ddxv/storm-tracker/README.md

 ## Setup

 - Current setup is based on Python3.11
-- pip install dependencies, found in pyproject.toml: `pip install pandas requests litestar uvicorn gunicorn tropycal pygrib`
+- pip install dependencies, found in pyproject.toml: `pip install pandas requests litestar uvicorn gunicorn tropycal pygrib shapely cartopy`

 Installing tropycal and pygrib required unique steps in my environment, so likely you will need to check their documentation for your own installation.